subversive-tools/redmine_submenus/README.md

 The Sub-Menus plugin is compatible with Redmine versions 4.0.X and above.

-1. Download the plugin from [gitlab @ Departement of Psychology](https://gitlab.psychologie.uzh.ch/smisch/redmine_submenus).
+1. Download the plugin from https://github.com/modoq/redmine_submenus
 2. Extract the plugin files to the `plugins` directory of your Redmine installation.
 3. Restart your Redmine server.